 7 Must-Read Books to Improve Your Leadership Inner Game

-As you cultivate your emotional intelligence and gain greater control of your own mood states, you’ll notice a shift in your performance — buoyed by a greater capacity to read the cues and nuances in your environment, and the ability to adjust your leadership strategy effectively,” Jody says.
+As you cultivate your emotional intelligence and gain greater control of your own mood states, you’ll notice a shift in your performance — buoyed by a greater capacity to read the cues and nuances in your environment, and the ability to adjust your leadership strategy effectively.

 One way to boost your leadership inner game is to read.

-Jody firmly believes that books can help us live far richer, more robust lives by enhancing our ability to see the world through new perspectives.
-The following books are her top picks for leaders:
+I firmly believe that books can help us live far richer, more robust lives by enhancing our ability to see the world through new perspectives.
+The following books are my top picks for leaders:

 - Emotional Intelligence: Why It Can Matter More Than IQ by Daniel Goleman